LF-Decentralized-Trust-labs/paladin/doc-site/docs/architecture/distributed_sequencer_state_machine.md

 # Sequencer and transaction state machines

-The distributed sequencer is designed as a set of state machines, each of which manages the state of the sequencer components (sender and coordinator) and of sequencer transactions (at the sender and at the coordinator).
+The distributed sequencer is designed as a set of state machines, each of which manages the state of the sequencer components (originator and coordinator) and of sequencer transactions (at the originator and at the coordinator).

 For the transaction state machines metrics show how long transactions spend in each state.

-#### Senders transaction state
+#### Originator transaction's state

-The states that a transaction goes through, from the perspective of the transaction sender are:
+The states that a transaction goes through, from the perspective of the transaction originator are:

 - Initial: Initial state before anything is calculated
 - Pending: Intent for the transaction has been created in the database and has been assigned a unique ID but is not currently known to be being processed by a coordinator